-A New England University Streetscape
+A New England Campus Streetscape

 Returning students to this New England campus were ‘wowed’ with the re-opening of a former street as an enhanced pedestrian walkway.
 “Didn’t there used to be a road here?”
 “It’s like magic!” were comments overheard.
 Phase 1 of this multi-block project has created a pedestrian-friendly walkway and eliminated vehicular traffic and parking.
 Streets were narrowed to become fully-accessible walks, with planting beds in place of sidewalks.